-Here we’ll outline how sales can pinpoint what’s needed, and the three best ways to achieve true alignment with marketing by focusing on the KPIs that drive business growth:
+Here we’ll outline the three best ways to achieve true alignment with marketing by focusing on the KPIs that drive business growth.

 - Initiate an ongoing partnership with marketing to address needs